dimroc/blog/_posts/2014-10-29-arelastic-for-building-your-es-queries.md

 end
 {% endhighlight %}

 And now we're walking down the path to hell.
-Heaven forbid we want a filter than does lte, or less than or equal to.
+Heaven forbid we want a filter than does less than or equal to, supports AND queries, or is chainable.
 The number of methods and hashes will spiral out of control.

 ## Introducing [Arelastic](https://github.com/matthuhiggins/arelastic)